ajsingh4/Animals/README.md

 Total number of animals is greater than 2 but less than 1 million Total number of animals is an even number
 There are only positive integers in the vector

+Currently the vector numbers can be changed from inside the main function but upon refactoring, I will provide functionality to take in the input from the user directly in the command prompt.